Development of Battery-Free Multi-Rotation Absolute Mechanical Encoder

 The AZ Series Driver has a built in serial communication protocol (MODBUS RTU).
 Serial communication allows user to retrieve drive data.

 The AZ Series equipped with the newly developed Mechanical Absolute Encoder allows for the battery-free multi-rotation absolute system to be used.
 It contributes to cost reduction of the overall equipment for users by eliminating an external sensor and maintenance costs.
 The AZ Series is capable of monitoring driver and motor information and relaying the information when requested.
 This contributes to scheduled maintenance minimizing costly down time.
-Finally, safety is important.
-By incorporating this safety function (ETO) into the driver, this function utilizes an isolated logic circuit to enable/disable the connection between the inverters and its control circuit.
+Furthermore, the ETO function utilizes an isolated logic circuit to enable/disable the connection between the inverters and its control circuit.

 To learn how the AZ Series can benefit you, contact our Sales or Technical support team for sizing, testing, or other requirements you may have.